ZhongshuHou/LSA/README.md

 To further investigate the patterns of spectral attention, we firstly plot the attention figures generated from clean speech of male and female,

 ![clean](https://user-images.githubusercontent.com/103247057/223674435-d6bd75d1-fb60-4b7b-88af-69b6f36af03d.JPG)

+it can be seen that the patterns are related to frequency characteristics that harmonics are basically distributed in low bands (top-left corner of attention plot) and consonants (almost randomly distributed) are in high bands (bottom-right corner of attention plot).
+It can be also seen that female's pitches are higher than male's with larger intervals.
+To be clearly, the harmonics-related lines are not parallel to each other for the frequencies are in the ERB scale.